Help a loved one ease the pain and anguish caused by rheumatoid arthritis with one of these comforting gift ideas.

-An Automatic Jar Opener
+7. An Automatic Jar Opener To Save Their Wrists

-As I mentioned in the introduction, gripping, twisting and applying pressure with the hands, fingers and wrists can be really problematic for people living with rheumatoid arthritis.
+Gripping, twisting, and applying pressure with the hands, fingers and wrists can be really problematic for people living with rheumatoid arthritis.

 As the motor movements and force needed to do this can prove a real struggle.